maddoxormiston/maddoxormiston/README.md

 ### Hi there 👋

+I am a serior at St. Lawrence University.📚

+I am majoring in Statistics📊 and minoring in Public Health🩺 and Spanish.

+Fun fact: in my free time, I like to ski❄️🎿 and be outside🌞🌻.

 <!--
 **maddoxormiston/maddoxormiston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.